 The price of performance

 This has certainly been my experience.
 I’m no celebrity, but every few days I’m on stage, speaking at a dinner, lecturing, or on the telly or the radio.
 I’m constantly exposed and so are my ideas.
-Half the things I speak about have sprung from my imagination and I am opening them up for criticism.
-And honestly, it is sometimes difficult.
+Half of the things I speak about have sprung from my imagination and I am opening them up for criticism.
+It is sometimes difficult.

-I have always been a very confident person.
-I am happy walking into rooms of people I don’t know.
+I have always been a very confident person, happy walking into rooms of people I don’t know.
 I have always enjoyed performing, and there’s no doubt that this job is about performing, as well as research, thought and writing.

 But the more I do it, the more I recognise that there is definitely a mental cost to this exposure.